BertoldVdb/ms-tools/README.md

 - https://aliexpress.com/item/4001066406950.html
 - https://aliexpress.com/item/1005002943812391.html

 You can buy packaged solutions as well, but there are many chips that convert CVBS->USB and you never know which one you get.
 Almost all single-chip embedded modules seem to be MS2106 based.
+The MS2106(s) is obsolete and you may get a MS2107, which is also supported.

 *MS2109:*